avalonmediasystem/avalon-archivematica-export/README.md

-Using the JSON retrieved from the [get_collection_data.rb](example-scripts/get_collection_data.rb) script, the [get_items.rb](example-scripts/get_items_.rb) script parses the data and creates a list of all the file locations for each Media Object and pairs it with its associated Item, and creating a manifest list of Items with containing filepaths.
+Using the JSON retrieved from the [get_collection_data.rb](example-scripts/get_collection_data.rb) script, the [get_items.rb](example-scripts/get_items_.rb)script parses the data, creates a list of all the file locations for each Media Object, and then pairs these with the associated Item to create a manifest list of Items with filepaths.”

 Running the script will print the Items and associated files to screen for review.